 - Collect, Manage and Review Presentations Using an Online System.

-- Provide a Conference Program and Speaker Materials in a Condensed Learning Journal and Flash Drives.
-More conference materials mean more worry about which conference materials are going to arrive on which day from which vendor to what location.
+- Provide a Conference Program and Speaker Materials in a Condensed Learning Journal and Flash Drive.
+More conference materials mean more worry about which conference materials are going to arrive on which day from which vendor at what location.
 This is completely unnecessary.
-Instead of having your conference final program, session materials and note pads, try a conference learning journal that includes both your final program and extra note pages in one spiral bound book.
-Then, attach your flash drive of conference proceedings right to the inside cover.
+Instead of having your conference final program, session materials and notepads, try a conference learning journal that includes both your final program and extra note pages in one spiral bound book.
+Then, attach your flash drive of conference proceedings to the inside cover.
 And finally, right under that flash drive, include a link or QR code which will lead attendees right to your conference’s online event community where they can download the speaker handouts.

 - Publishing Your Conference Handouts and Proceedings in a Digital Publishing Platform.
-Don’t leave it to your presenters to “take business cards and send their handouts in a link to session attendees.”
+Don’t leave it to your presenters to take business cards and send their handouts in a link to session attendees.
 This is crazy, but it still happens.
-Start publishing your conference proceedings and session handouts in a consistent online location (better known as a Digital Publishing Platform).
-Then keep publishing year after year in this same knowledge center under the same URL… like conferencehandouts.yourassociations.com.
-Market this web site everywhere (in emails, in the program cover, on session starter slides, etc.).
-And if you’re publishing your materials through this digital publishing platform, attendees should just be able to Google it.
+Start publishing your conference proceedings and session handouts in a consistent online location (better known as a digital publishing platform).
+Then, keep publishing year after year in this same knowledge center under the same URL… for example, “conferencehandouts.yourassociations.com.”
+Market this website everywhere (in emails, on the program cover, on session starter slides, etc.).
+And, if you’re publishing your materials through this digital publishing platform, attendees should just be able to Google it and find it easily.

-Spending less time worrying about conference materials, give you more time to worry about more important aspects of planning a meeting or conference.
+Spending less time worrying about conference materials will give you more time to focus on more important aspects of planning a meeting or conference.

-What are other resources that would help make your job less stressful?
+What are some other resources that would help make your conference planning job less stressful?

 |Free Download: Abstract Collection Systems|